 - Organizations involved in the storage, processing, and/or transmission of cardholder data (CHD).
-Thirdparty service providers in this category may include: - Call centers - E-commerce payment providers - Organizations that process payments on behalf of the entity, such as a partner or reseller - Fraud verification services, credit reporting services, collection agencies - Third-party processors - Entities offering processing-gateway services - Organizations involved in securing cardholder data.
-TPSPs in this category may include: - · Companies providing secure destruction of electronic and physical media - Secure storage facilities for electronic and physical media - Companies that transform cardholder data with tokenization or encryption - E-commerce or mobile-application third parties that provide software as a service - Key-management providers such as key-injection services or encryption-support organizations (ESO) - Organizations involved in the protection of the cardholder data environment (CDE).
+Thirdparty service providers in this category may include: - Entities providing call center and customer contact services - E-commerce payment providers - Organizations that process payments on behalf of the entity, such as a partner or reseller - Fraud verification services, credit reporting services, collection agencies - Third-party processors - Entities offering processing-gateway services - Third-party debt collectors/collection processes - Organizations involved in securing cardholder data.
+TPSPs in this category may include: - Companies providing secure destruction of electronic and physical media - Secure storage facilities for electronic and physical media - Companies that transform cardholder data with tokenization or encryption - E-commerce or mobile-application third parties that provide software as a service - Key-management providers such as key-injection services or encryption-support organizations (ESO) - Point-of-sale companies (or integrators/resellers) involved with installation, maintenance, monitoring, or otherwise support of their systems. - Organizations involved in the protection of the cardholder data environment (CDE).
 TPSPs in this category may include: - Infrastructure service providers - Managed firewall/router providers - Secure data-center hosting providers - Monitoring services for critical security alerts such as intrusion-detection systems (IDS), antivirus, change-detection, compliance monitoring, audit-log monitoring, etc. - Organizations that may have incidental access to CHD or the CDE.
 Incidental access is access that may happen as a consequence of the activity or job.
-TPSPs in this category may include: - Providers of managed IT delivery channels and services - Companies providing software development, such as web applications - Providers of maintenance services
+TPSPs in this category may include: - Providers of managed IT delivery channels and services - Companies providing software development, such as web applications - Providers of maintenance services-for example, HVAC or cleaning services